50 Years of Title IX: What Is Title IX and How Has It Transformed Women's Sports?

-What is Title IX and how has it transformed women’s sports? originally appeared on NBC Sports Washington
+What is Title IX and how has it transformed women’s sports? originally appeared on NBC Sports Chicago

 Title IX forever changed the future of girls and women in sports.